 A HELOC (Home Equity Line of Credit) is a type of loan that allows homeowners to borrow money using their home's equity as collateral.
 You're approved for a maximum credit limit and can borrow against this credit line multiple times, repay what you've used, and borrow again as needed throughout the draw period.

 The Trovy HELOC is the most flexible HELOC on the market.
 There is no minimum upfront draw so you can draw on your HELOC when you need the funds, and only pay interest on the amount you use.
 Your HELOC funds are easy to access - you can transfer money to your bank account, request a balance transfer, or use your Trovy Card wherever Mastercard is accepted.
-If you pay your balance in full each month, you won't owe any interest on your card purchases.
-You also pay no draw fees when you access your HELOC funds through the Trovy Card.
+There are no draw fees when you access your HELOC funds through the Trovy Card and no interest on card purchases when you pay your monthly balance in full.
 It's a flexible, affordable, and modern borrowing solution for homeowners.

 You can use your Trovy HELOC to request an ACH transfer to your bank account, and you can use your Trovy Card to take cash out at an ATM.
+We do not offer checks to access your HELOC funds.
 This gives you quick access to your home equity when you need it most.
 Each cash advance will be subject to a fee of up to 3% of the amount drawn, up to a 5% life of loan cap.

 Yes, there may be tax benefits to using the Trovy HELOC.
 When you use your Trovy HELOC funds for qualified home improvement expenses, the interest paid could be tax-deductible.
 You should consult a tax advisor to determine if your specific purchases qualify under current IRS guidelines.

-The Trovy HELOC starts with a variable rate, but offers you the best of both worlds.
+The Trovy HELOC starts with a variable rate and offers you the best of both worlds.
 You can convert all or part of your balance to a fixed rate, locking in predictable monthly payments for that portion while keeping the flexibility of variable-rate borrowing on your remaining balance.
 This gives you control over your payment structure as your needs change.
-You can convert all or a portion of your outstanding HELOC balance at the end of any calendar month, or the full amount of specific purchases, cash advances, or balance transfers.
+You can convert any draw or balance over $100 to a fixed rate installment loan.

 Not all HELOC-backed credit cards are created equal.
 Some involve lengthy application processes, minimum upfront draw requirements, high fees, and limited flexibility.
 The Trovy HELOC was built to offer the fastest and most flexible HELOC credit card on the market.
 You can apply online in under two minutes and, if approved, begin using your card in just a few days.

-Monthly payments on the Trovy Card are calculated similarly to a traditional credit card.
-You'll pay the greater of (i) $40 or (ii) 1% of your outstanding principal balance, plus any applicable fees and interest as outlined in your HELOC agreement.
-Importantly, you will only be subject to a minimum payment if you have an outstanding balance.
+Monthly payments on the Trovy HELOC are calculated similarly to a traditional credit card.
+You'll pay the greater of (i) $40 or (ii) the sum of 1% of your outstanding principal balance (excluding any fixed rate conversion draw balances) the periodic finance charge that accrued on that balance during the billing cycle, any late and returned item fees, any past due amounts, any unpaid amounts outstanding which exceed your credit limit, and any fixed rate conversion draw monthly payment.
+Importantly, you will only be subject to a minimum payment if you have an outstanding balance; as a result, you won’t have to make any payments until you actually draw on the HELOC.
 If you convert any of your outstanding draws or balance to a fixed rate draw with Trovy FixedPay, you’ll owe the minimum monthly installment amount.

-To qualify for the Trovy HELOC, you must meet certain eligibility requirements related to your home equity, credit score, debt-to-income ratio, and property type.
+To qualify for the Trovy HELOC, you must meet certain eligibility requirements related to your home equity, credit score (minimum of 640 credit score), debt-to-income ratio, property ownership, and property type.
 Trovy uses a streamlined process to assess your qualifications and provide instant decisions.
+To qualify for a Trovy HELOC, you'll need to meet the following minimum requirements, among others: (1) Credit Score: Minimum of 640, (2) Combined Loan-to-Value (CLTV): Maximum of 85%, and (3) Debt-to-Income Ratio (DTI): Maximum of 45%.
+Meeting these minimums doesn't guarantee approval, as we evaluate each application holistically based on your complete financial profile.

-The Trovy HELOC is currently available in the following states: AZ, CO, FL, IL, OH, MI, NC, NJ, OR, PA, UT, WA, and WI.
+The Trovy HELOC is currently available in the following states: AL, AZ, CA, CO, FL, IL, IN, MI, MN, NC, NJ, OH, OK, OR, PA, TN, UT, VA, WA, and WI.
 We're expanding regularly, so join our waitlist and we'll send you an email when we're available in your state.

 Trovy accepts a range of residential properties, including single-family homes (1-4 units), townhomes, condominium units, and units in planned unit developments.
 We do not support co-ops, mobile homes, commercially-zoned real estate, multifamily real estate, manufactured housing, mixed use properties, or raw land.